-UART Data, read for receive data, write for transmit data For words to be transmitted:
+DATA: UART Data, read for receive data, write for transmit data

 - if the FIFOs are enabled, data written to this location is pushed onto the transmit FIFO - if the FIFOs are not enabled, data is stored in the transmitter holding register (the bottom word of the transmit FIFO).
 The write operation initiates transmission from the UART.
 The data is prefixed with a start bit, appended with the appropriate parity bit (if parity is enabled), and a stop bit.
 The resultant word is then transmitted.